lammps/lammps/doc/src/fix_npt_cauchy.rst

 equilibrium solids can not support shear stresses that exceed the yield stress.

-One exception to this rule is if the 1st dimension in the tilt factor (x for xy) is non-periodic.
+One exception to this rule is if the first dimension in the tilt factor (x for xy) is non-periodic.
 In that case, the limits on the tilt factor are not enforced, since flipping the box in that dimension does not change the atom positions due to non-periodicity.
 In this mode,